niolabs/python-xbee/README.txt

 ---------

-To use this library with an XBee Series 1 device, import the class XBee1 from xbee.xbee1, and call its constructor with a serial port object.
+To use this library with an XBee Series 1 device, import the class XBee1 and call its constructor with a serial port object.

 In order to send commands via the API, call a method with the same name as the command which you would like to send with words separated